yunojuno-archive/trifecta/README.md

 * [Virtualenv](http://bit.ly/1TpBsfu) (not yet published)

 The output of this project is available as a Vagrant box on the Atlas repo as [yunojuno/trifecta](http://bit.ly/1H2KifK)

+---

+**Update** (15-Jan-2016)

+This project now includes a [Packer](https://www.packer.io/intro/) template, which is connected to the Atlas directory, so that the [yunojuno/trifecta](http://bit.ly/1H2KifK) Vagrant box is built automatically from the ground up.
+It took a bit of experimentation to get it working, so feel free to use this as a template for your own templates.